pswhisenhunt/express-movie-rating-sytem/README.md

 The user can add a movie to the database without adding it to their collection:
 ![express movie app](https://github.com/pswhisenhunt/express-movie-rating-sytem/blob/master/app-imgs/add_to_db.png)

 The user can also logout, delete their account, and delete movies from their collection.
-Deleting a movies from their collection will not delete it from the database.
+Deleting a movie from their collection will not delete it from the database.